Esri/arcgis-runtime-samples-android/kotlin/identify-raster-cell/README.md

 ## How it works

-1. Create an `DefaultMapViewOnTouchListener` on the `MapView`.
+1. Create a `DefaultMapViewOnTouchListener` on the `MapView`.
 2. On tap or double tap drag:
-   * Dismiss the `Callout`, if one is showing.
    * Call `identifyLayerAsync(...)` passing in the raster layer, screen point, tolerance, and maximum number of results per layer.
-   * Add a done loading listener for the result of the identify and then get the `GeoElement` from the layer result.
+   * Add a done loading listener for the result of the identify and then get the `GeoElement` from the layer result and get any `RasterCell`s from them.
    * Create a callout at the calculated map point and populate the callout content with text from the `RasterCell` attributes.
    * Show the callout.